 False.
 It’s true that in any divorce in Minnesota, a court should make a property division that is “fair and equitable.”
 (Minnesota Statutes, Chapter 518.58, Subdivision 1).
 However, a “fair and equitable” division of marital property doesn’t necessarily mean that each asset is split in half.
 Instead, a more comprehensive approach is usually taken to divide marital property in a divorce.

-Dividing Marital Assets in Divorce
+Dividing Marital Assets in a Divorce

 Typically, marital property division during divorce happens in a few stages.
 First, an inventory is taken of all the marital property.
 Once all the marital property has been identified, each asset gets valued.
 For example, with real estate, this may mean hiring a third party to appraise the value of a home.
 Once each martial asset has been assigned a monetary value agreed on by both parties, the parties try to divide the marital property so that each ends up with a similar total value.